- System Identification

 A compact overview is inserted incidentally in Cosma’s review of Fan and Yao —- FaYa03 —- (wherein he also recommends Bosq98, TaKa00 and BoBl07.)

 To reconstruct the state, as opposed to the parameters, you do state filtering.
-There can be interplay between these steps, if you are doing simulation-based inference.
+There can be interplay between these steps, if you are doing simulation-based inference, as in iterated filtering.

-Anyway, what kind of generalised systems can you infer?
+Anyway, for what kind of systems can you infer parameters?
 Mutually exciting point processes?
 Yep, EFBS04 do that.

-From an engineering/control perpsective, we have BrPK16, who give a sparse regression version.
-Generally it seems it can be done by indirect inference, or recursive hiararchical generalised linear models, generalising the process for linear time series.
+From an engineering/control perspective, we have BrPK16, who give a sparse regression version.
+Generally it seems it can be done by indirect inference, or recursive hierarchical generalised linear models, generalising the process for linear time series.

 See e.g. the HeDG15 paper: